georchestra/georchestra/INSTALL.md

 The above setup is great for testing purposes.

-If you plan to use geOrchestra with a great number of users, or if high availability is a concern, it is recommended to split the webapps across several Tomcat instances, eventually load balancing GeoServer.
+If you plan to use geOrchestra with a large number of users, or if high availability is a concern, it is recommended to split the webapps across several Tomcat instances, eventually load balancing GeoServer.

 The recommended production setup is to have 2 or 3 tomcat instances:
  - one for the security proxy and CAS